 Palazzo Tabassi on Via Ercole Ciofano (second turning on the right) was built in the late Medieval period.
 It has a wonderful window on the front facade dated 1449 and a charming internal courtyard.
 Walk a little further to the end of the building and you will see a small carved hunting scene set into the corner stones.
 This was almost certainly the tombstone of a hunter from the Roman era, re-used here in the building of this much later palazzo.

 Rejoin the main Corso and continue in the same direction.

 The Annunziata complex is one of the rare examples of late Medieval / early Renaissance architecture in Sulmona that survived the earthquake of 1706.
 Its facade contains fine sculpture and tracery work.
 Inside the Palazzo (middle section) is a museum showing the Roman history of the city as well as various artefacts.
 The church (left-hand section) is a fine example of Baroque architecture and has a beautiful interior and bell tower.
-The right hand section was the city’s hospital and now houses one of the Tourist Offices.
+The right hand section was the city’s hospital and now houses the Tourist Office.
 Have a look around the door to the left and you will see the old wooden medicine cabinets.